mc2-project/mc2/docs/python/usage.rst

         "/name/of/file/on/server"
     )

-Similarly, you can download any data outputted by MC:sup:`2` compute services to your Azure containers.
-MC:sup:`2` compute services will, before outputting data, encrypt the data with your symmetric key (as specified during configuration), so any data outputted to the Azure containers will be encrypted.
+Similarly, you can download any data outputted by MC\ :sup:`2` compute services to your Azure containers.
+MC\ :sup:`2` compute services will, before outputting data, encrypt the data with your symmetric key (as specified during configuration), so any data outputted to the Azure containers will be encrypted.

 .. code-block:: python

-    # Download encrypted data from Azure
+    # Download encrypted data
-    # MC:sup:`2` Client will look for the data
+    # MC2 Client will look for the data
     # specified in the `cloud` --> `results`
     # section in the config YAML
     mc2.download_file(